-- (1) Prior to an operator commencing a geophysical or geological program of operations, that utilizes explosives in Papua New Guinea, a manual shall be submitted to the Director for review which includes operational, procedural and safety issues including, but not limited to the following items:-
+- (1) Prior to an operator commencing a geophysical or geological program of operations, that utilizes explosives in Papua New Guinea, a manual shall be submitted to the Director for review which includes operational, procedural and safety issues including but not limited to the following items

 - (a) storage;

-- (b) transportation-land, marine and/or air;
+- (b) transportation -land, marine and/or air;

 - (c) handling;

 - (d) personnel safety;

 - (e) detonating near surface facilities;

 - (f) loading shot holes;

 - (g) misfires;

 - (h) training of personnel;

 - (i) environmental issues.

-- (2) The Person-in-Charge shall submit the manual as outlined in Subsection (1) to the Director with the current notice of intention of a survey and shall update the manual as required for following surveys.
+- (2) The Person -in -Charge shall submit the manual as outlined in Subsection manual as required for following surveys.